KelvinHere/Yoga_Milestone_4/testing.md

     - POST request creates a new review, or updates an existing review

 - **Error and Invalid request handling**
-    - Accesing while logged out redirectes to the sign in page
+    - Accessing while logged out redirects to the sign in page
-    - Passing an invalid lesson_id will redirects home, with the error "Cannot create/edit a review for an invalid lesson."
+    - Passing an invalid lesson_id will redirect home, with the error "Cannot create/edit a review for an invalid lesson."
     - Submitting an invalid form redirects back to the current lesson the review was for, with the error message "Error in review form: {form.errors}"
     - POSTing an invalid rating out of the range 1-10, redirects back to the lesson page with the error message "You entered an invalid rating, please try again."
     - Trying to review your own lesson redirects back to the lesson page, with the error "You cannot review your own lessons."